albfan/RedmineJavaCLI/README.md

 #127  Feature  In Progress  High      (not assigned)  3 days ago  New subject
 #126  Feature  In Progress  High      John Doe        6 days ago  This is a new issue.
 ```

+## Alternatives
+See [RedmineCLI](https://github.com/a11n/RedmineCLI) if you are looking for smart, console-based Redmine client.